chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/LwIP/LwIP_HTTP_Server_Socket_RTOS/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F407xx/STM32F417xx Devices.
+  - This application runs on STM32F407xx/STM32F417xx Devices.

-  - This example has been tested with the following environments:
+  - This application has been tested with the following environments:
      - STM324xG-EVAL board
      - Http clients: Firefox Mozilla (v24) or Microsoft Internet Explorer (v8 and later)
      - DHCP server:  PC utility TFTPD32 (http://tftpd32.jounin.net/) is used as a DHCP server